Regular practice is suspended on days when there are retreats or ceremonies. For dates and times, check here.

 Meeting ID: 784 274 311

 The Four Great Vows (words here), three prostrations, brief and simple chanting for people in distress or who have died, four chants (Homage to the three jewels, Heart Sutra in Sino-Korean, English Heart Sutra, Great Dharani), a half hour of sitting, a talk, Q&A with a teacher.
 In-person, you will be given a chanting book.
 On Zoom, the chants can be found in our chanting book p.
 6 — 13.
-If you are new to practice and are joining us over Zoom, you might want to join at 10:30 for sitting, the talk, and the Q&A. If you are new to practice and are joining in person, please come at 10:00; group energy will carry you through chanting.
-This is our most popular practice.
-Note that Sunday practice is suspended during retreats.
+If you are new to practice and are joining us over Zoom, you might want to join at 10:30 for sitting, the talk, and the Q&A. This is our most popular practice.
+Sunday practice is suspended during retreats or ceremonies.

 The Four Great Vows (words here) followed by 108 prostrations.
 6:45 a.m. the Morning Bell Chant (words here), a half hour of sitting, and a short reading.
 For a demonstration of how to do prostrations, check out this video by Kathy Park JDPSN from 18:16 to 26:32.
 And if your body doesn’t allow you to do 108 prostrations, you can do standing bows.
 Or you can mix and match.